What means Xputer? (it does not mean "transputer".)

 yet having a good

 idea (do you have one?) we replaced "com" by "x" yielding "xputer".
-(By the

-Transputer is a von Neumann machine, whereas the Xputer is
+which was a von Neumann machine, whereas the Xputer is

-not - it is an anti-machine.)
+not - it is an anti-machine.

 Why a different computing machine paradigm?
 It is the massive inefficiency of